-SUMMARY OF COURSE CONTENTS, ASSIGMENTS AND OUIZZES
+SUMMARY OF COURSE CONTENTS, ASSIGMENTS AND QUIZZES

-Summary due on Jan.
-9, 2011.
-(Summaries and resource assignments are due before class via e-mail.
+(Assignments are due before class via e-mail.
 Hard copies are required for in-class activities).
 Ampliacion Exam week 9

 NOTE: Slight changes may occur in the COURSE CONTENTS, ASSIGMENTS AND QUIZZES.
 You are responsible to take note of these changes as they occur.